 The Internal Alarm

-Vaginismus is unique because it may result from a combination of physical or non-physical causes, or seem to have none at all.
+Vaginismus may result from a combination of physical or non-physical causes, or seem to have none at all.

 For many women, vaginismus comes as a surprise; unexplained tightness, discomfort, pain, and entry problems are unexpectedly experienced during intercourse attempts.
 The pain results from the tightening of the muscles around the vagina.
 Since this occurs without the conscious intent or control of the woman, it can be very perplexing.

 Usually at the root of vaginismus is a combination of physical or non-physical triggers that alert the body to brace and protect.

 Additional sexual attempts that result in discomfort further reinforces the reflex response.
 When the body experiences increased pain, it reacts by bracing more on an ongoing basis, further entrenching this response and creating a vaginismus cycle of pain.

 Since vaginismus causes can be triggered by physical events as simple as having inadequate foreplay or lubrication, or non-physical emotions as simple as general anxiety, it is important that it be understood that vaginismus is not the woman’s fault.
 Once triggered, the involuntary muscle tightness occurs without conscious direction; the woman has not intentionally “caused” or directed her body to tighten and cannot simply make it stop.